ndakalajulius/phase-3-control-flow-conditional-statements/README.md

 Write a method `#calculator` that takes three arguments: an operation and two numbers.
 If the operation is one of the following: `+`, `-`, `*`, or `/`, return the value of calling the operation on the two numbers.
-Otherwise, output a message saying "Invalid operation!" and return `nil`.
+Otherwise, `.output a message saying "Invalid operation!" and return `nil

 ```rb
 calculator("+", 1, 1)